VoIP Resources VoIP Solutions VoIP Troubleshooting Tips

 • 100 kpbs = .1 Mbps

 First, don't worry.
 It's possible to see bad results for any number of reasons.
-But none of those reasons should stop you from getting business VoIP.
-With a few minor tweaks or phone calls, you can fix your Internet speed.
-Poor VoIP test results are usually caused by either your ISP or your router.
+But none of those reasons should stop you from getting hosted VoIP.
+With a few minor tweaks or calls to your internet service provider, you may be able to fix your internet speed.
+Poor speed test for VoIP results are usually caused by either your ISP or your router.

 Internet Service Provider (ISP)

-Plug a computer directly into your modem with an Ethernet cable, and repeat the VoIP test on that computer.
+Plug a computer directly into your modem with an Ethernet cable and repeat the test on that computer.
 If your speeds are still low, you can rule out the router as the problem.
 You're most likely dealing with an ISP-level issue.

 If these don't help, it's time to call your ISP's support line.
 Before you speak to a customer service representative, make sure that you've looked at the Service Level Agreement (SLA) for your ISP.
 This is the fine print you agreed to when you signed up for your ISP's service.
-The SLA will designate, in writing, the upload/download throughput you're entitled to as a customer.
+SLAs will designate, in writing, the jitter, packet loss and availability you’re entitled to as a customer.
+Availability refers to an internet uptime, generally 99.9% or higher, but it doesn’t really affect the quality of VoIP calls, unless you’re trying to call during that .1% of downtime.
+Focus on your jitter and packet loss numbers.

-If the the upload/download speeds you're getting are less than the numbers in the SLA, take a screenshot of your VoIP test results.
-Tell the support staff you have proof your speeds are not meeting the SLA.
+If the metrics you're getting are less than the numbers in the SLA, take a screenshot of your VoIP test results.
+Tell the support staff you have proof your metrics are not meeting the SLA.
 They will likely give you some suggestions for how to fix the problem.
-If you still can't get the speeds you want, ask them to lift your bandwidth cap to the appropriate levels.
+If you still can't get the metrics you want, ask them to lift your internet performance to the appropriate levels.

-On the other hand, if you are getting the speeds you agreed to in the SLA, and you're missing the marks in the VoIP test, it might be time to consider lifting the bandwidth cap on your Internet service.
-Ask your ISP what options and pricing there are for lifting the bandwidth cap to meet your VoIP needs.
+On the other hand, if you are getting the metrics you agreed to in the SLA, and you're missing the marks in the test results, it might be time to consider upgrading your internet service.
+Ask your ISP what options and pricing are available for meeting your VoIP needs.

 Router

-Try the test we discussed above: plug your computer directly into the router with an Ethernet cord, and run the VoIP test again.
-If you can pass the VoIP test with this configuration, it probably means that there's something wrong with your router.
+Try the test we discussed above: plug your computer directly into the router with an Ethernet cord and run the speed test again.
+If you can pass it with this configuration, it probably means that there's something wrong with your router.

+First, restart your router.
+This can often clear up potential issues.
+If the problem persists, then it may be a deeper issue.
 Some routers come equipped with Application Level Gateways (ALGs) that automatically deter or block VoIP traffic.
-Consult your router's user manual, and disable any ALGs that might block VoIP packets.
+Consult your router's user manual and disable any ALGs that might block VoIP packets.
 These technologies include SIP ALGs, SIP Stateful Packet Inspection (SPI), and SIP Transformations.
-To learn more about how to do this, you can read about our NAT and firewall traversal recommendations here.
+To learn more about how to do this, read about our NAT and firewall traversal recommendations.

-As far as VoIP prioritization goes, enabling certain features on your router such as Quality of Service, VLANs, dual-band shaping, and MU-MIMO can create ideal traffic flows for VoIP.
-We recently wrote a blog on the top business VoIP routers and the best features for running business VoIP.
-If you're router is simply not primed for VoIP, there are many affordable alternatives on the market today.
-Even tri-band 802.11ac routers have entered the reasonable price range for small businesses.
+As far as VoIP prioritization goes, enabling certain features on your router, such as Quality of Service, VLANs, dual-band shaping, and MU-MIMO, can create ideal traffic flows for VoIP.
+We wrote a blog on the top business VoIP routers and the best features for running business VoIP.
+If your router is simply not primed for VoIP, there are many affordable alternatives on the market today.
+Tri-band 802.11ac routers have entered the reasonable price range for small businesses and quad-band 6e routers aren’t far behind.

 The Key to Call Quality Is Internet Speed

-Call quality issues with VoIP generally come down to the Internet speed, including markers such as jitter, latency, and bandwidth.
-A VoIP test allows you to see where you stand in terms of your own Internet connection.
+Call quality issues with VoIP generally come down to internet speed, including markers such as jitter, latency, and bandwidth.
+A VoIP test allows you to see where you stand in terms of your own internet connection.

-Most business-grade Internet services are capable of managing VoIP calls.
-Ultimately, your VoIP preparedness boils down to the innate capabilities of your Internet service, the hardware involved (such as routers), and the number of active Internet users in your office.
-The VoIP test is simply a way to gauge how these three factors interact.
+Most business-grade internet services can manage VoIP calls.
+Ultimately, your VoIP preparedness boils down to the innate capabilities of your internet service, the hardware involved (such as routers), and the number of active internet users in your office.
+This check is a simple way to gauge how these three factors interact.

-Even if your office Internet isn't ready for VoIP, there's nothing stopping you from upgrading or troubleshooting your Internet connection.
-With business VoIP, technical shortcomings on your end don't require in-person services from the phone company.
-You can order more bandwidth, or fix a few settings, or switch to a DIY phone system and get it up and running in less than an hour.
+Even if your office internet isn't ready for VoIP, there's nothing stopping you from upgrading or troubleshooting your internet connection.
+With business VoIP, technical shortcomings on your end don't require in-person service from the phone company.
+You can upgrade your internet, fix a few settings, or switch to a DIY phone system and get it up and running in less than an hour.

 Learn more about VoIP Solutions